-A Pandemic Friendship Emerges Into the Sun
+It’s Hard to Make Friends When You Move to a New Town

 Yeni: The celebration is getting out of hand.

 Beck: The way that you got to be friends, it’s almost backward, right?
-A lot of the time you meet somebody in the world, at work, through other friends, through a club or something.
+A lot of the time, you meet somebody in the world, at work, through other friends, through a club or something.
 And then as you get to know them more, you might have those deep one-on-one talks.

 Cathy: We started with the deep talks.
 We went deep right away, talking about politics, religion, family, and sex.
 We probably got to know each other better and faster than we might have in normal times.
 Whereas if it wasn’t the pandemic, we probably would have started off chatting over coffee and then maybe eventually moved to walking.